mibrum/angular-unit-testing/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Unit Testing in Angular

+In this repo I wanted to better understand Angular Unit Testing.
+The provided code includes:

+Testing Angular projects, including testing services, component templates, and dealing with asynchronous code.
-This course is up to date.
+This repository is related to the Pluralsight Unit Testing Angular Course.

-To get started, clone the repo or download it
+## Install
 npm install

+## Run tests
 npm test